Ehtasham-Arif01/Ehtasham-Arif01/README.md

 ### About Me

-- 🌱 I’m currently pursuing a Bachelor in Computer Science at **FAST NUCES**, focused on building strong fundamentals in programming, data structures, and software development.
+- 🌱 I’m pursuing a **Bachelor in Computer Science at FAST NUCES**, strengthening fundamentals in programming, algorithms, and software development.
-- 💻 Passionate about writing clean, efficient code and exploring new technologies in full-stack development, machine learning, and data visualization.
+- 💻 Passionate about **AI/ML, Full-Stack Development (MERN, PHP/Laravel), Data Visualization, and Linux-based development environments**.
-- ✍️ Actively developing projects in Python, C++, PHP, and working with tools like Git, Linux, Neo4j, and databases (MySQL, MongoDB).
+- ✍️ Experienced in **Python, C++, PHP, JavaScript**, and tools like **Git, Linux, Docker, Neo4j, MySQL, MongoDB**.
-- 🚀 Eager to collaborate on open-source projects and contribute to innovative solutions.
+- 🚀 Eager to contribute to **open-source projects** and innovative tech solutions.

 ### Get In Touch